damien-meere/Data-Centric-Development-Milestone-Project/README.md

 All CSS, HTML and Javascript files were passed through code validators.
 The [CSS Validator](https://jigsaw.w3.org/css-validator/) & [HTML Validator](https://validator.w3.org) checked the markup validity of Web documents against the w3c standards. the [JSHint](https://jshint.com/) utility was used to check for errors and potential problems in the
 JavaScript code.

-All links on each page were individually tested to ensure they navigated to the requisite page.

 This site was tested across multiple browsers (Chrome, Safari, Firefox), and on multiple devices (Samsung Galaxy S9/S10, Samsung Galaxy Tab, Apple iPad, iPhone 6/7/8) to ensure compatibility and responsiveness.
 As detailed in previous sections, depending on the screen size, elements will move and change size to ensure usability in unaffected by